Scythian Mythology

 The inscription "tupa tu" is present on the altar of the Bulgarish cave temple on the bank of the Dniester River.
 It was deciphered by the author with the help of one of the variants of Chuvash runic writing.

 Greek Zeus and Gaia, by Herodotus, had Scythian matches Papaios (Παπαῖος) and Api (Ἀπί) whose names can be understood as "Grandfather" and "Grandmother", h.e.
 "Primogenitors", according to Chuv. papay "a grandfather" and Chuv. epi "a midwife".
 Similar words are in all Turkic languages, but the Chuvash words correspond to the Scythian gods to the greatest extent.
 The functions of the Greek god Apollo were various but he acted as an arrow-shooter or a destroyer most frequently (LOSEV A.F., 1991.
 MFW, Volume 1: 92-95).
-He is connected by Herodotus with Oitosyros in Scythian mythology, whose name could be understood as "who calls down trouble” (Chuv. ayta "to call" and šar "trouble").
-The name of Scythian goddess Argimpasa (Ἀργίμπασα), which was corresponded to the Greek goddess of fertility Aphrodite, is possible to explain as "the best daughter-in-law of the head of the family", taking into account Chuv. ar "husband, head of the family", kin "daughter-in-law", pakha "dear, valuable".
+Herodotus connected him with Oitosyros in Scythian mythology, whose name could be understood as "who calls down trouble” (Chuv. ayta "to call" and šar "trouble").
+The name of Scythian goddess Argimpasa (Ἀργίμπασα), which corresponded to the Greek goddess of fertility Aphrodite, is possible to explain as "the best daughter-in-law of the head of the family", taking into account Chuv. ar "husband, head of the family", kin "daughter-in-law", pakha "dear, valuable".
 By the certain presumption, it is possible to explain also the name of the Scythian god Thagimasadas (Θαγιμασάδας) which corresponds to Greek Poseidon, the god of seas and all water elements.
-In due time Poseidon, trying to ruin Odyssey, has broken his raft therefore Chuv. takana "a trough" (might to be before "a boat" too) and šăt "to hole" can have interest in this case.
+In due time Poseidon, trying to ruin Odyssey, has broken his raft, therefore, Chuv. takana "a trough" (might be before "a boat" too) and šăt "to hole" can have interest in this case.
 The Balkarians and Karachais had a god of water, rain, and natural disasters Fuqmashaq (LAYPANOV K.T., MIZIEV I.M.
 2010: 42).

 Left: Hercules comes in fight with an Amazon.
 (Metropolitan Museum of Art, Нью-Йорк, США)